DUI Canada Entry -

 Enter Canada With A DUI Conviction

 If you have been convicted of drunk driving, simply fill out this free assessment form and an experienced professional will get back to you within 24 hours, or call us now toll-free at 1-855-316-3555.

-If you are convicted of Driving Under the Influence (DUI), Driving While Intoxicated (DWI), Driving While Ability Impaired (DWAI), Operating While Intoxicated (OWI), Operating a Motor Vehicle While Intoxicated (OMVI), at either the misdemeanor or felony level, in any country worldwide, you may be inadmissible to Canada until you undergo the Criminal Rehabilitation application process.
+You may be inadmissible to Canada if you’ve ever been convicted, at either the misdemeanor or felony level in any country throughout the world, of the following: Driving Under the Influence (DUI), Driving While Ability Impaired (DWAI), Driving While Intoxicated (DWI), Operating a Motor Vehicle While Intoxicated (OMVI) or Operating While Intoxicated (OWI).
+You may be prohibited from entering the country until you undergo the Criminal Rehabilitation application process.
 If your drunk driving arrest or conviction occurred in Canada, click here.

-If you have been convicted of a DUI, Canada entry is possible.
-Foreigners inadmissible to Canada due to a drunk driving conviction will require a Temporary Resident Permit (TRP); if your DUI charge is pending or less than five years has passed since the completion of your sentence, or you have applied for Criminal Rehabilitation and the application has not yet been successfully completed.
+Even if you have been convicted of a DUI, entry into Canada is possible.
+Foreigners with a drunk driving conviction trying to gain entry into the country will require a Temporary Resident Permit (TRP); if their DUI charge is still pending, if less than 5 years have lapsed since they completed their sentence or if they have applied for Criminal Rehabilitation and the application process has not yet been successfully completed.

 FWCanada is a Montreal-based immigration law firm that provides professional legal services on Canadian immigration.
 For more tips and updates on Canadian immigration follow FWCanada on Facebook, Twitter, and Linkedin.